US finalises up to US$6.6 billion funding for chip giant TSMC

-WASHINGTON: The United States will award Taiwanese chip giant TSMC up to US$6.6 billion in direct funding to help build several plants on US soil, officials said Friday (Nov 15), finalizing the deal before a new administration enters the White House.
+WASHINGTON: The United States will award Taiwanese chip giant TSMC up to US$6.6 billion in direct funding to help build several plants on US soil, officials said on Friday (Nov 15), finalising the deal before Donald Trump's administration enters the White House.

 While the US government has unveiled over US$36 billion in grants through this act, including the award to TSMC, much of the funds remain in the due diligence phase and have not been disbursed.

-But once a deal is finalized, funds can start flowing to companies that have hit certain milestones.
+But once a deal is finalised, funds can start flowing to companies that have hit certain milestones.

-TSMC is the second company after Polar Semiconductor to finalize its agreement.
+TSMC is the second company after Polar Semiconductor to finalise its agreement.

 "I want to remind everyone that these are the chips that run AI and quantum computing.
 These are the chips that are in sophisticated military equipment," Raimondo added.